xander27481/informatica5/README.md

 Repository voor oefeningen Python in 5WWI

-These are almost all exercises from dodona.
+Most of the exercises on here are from dodona.
-There are also some exercises from Euler and last there are some microbit projects
+There are also some exercises from Euler and last there are some microbit projects.
+They are all writen in python.